 "I hope people will understand I'm just like any other football fan who dreams of the chance to play for the club he supported as a boy.
 I know the tension is high and I know all about the rivalry between the two clubs.
 I did spend four years at Everton after all.
 I can't avoid the implications of the move but all I can do is just get on with it." - Barmby couldn't resist the lure of Liverpool.

-"If you ever watch that treble video back again, you don't realise until you watch it the impact he had on that season, definitely before Christmas, the amount of goals he scored.
-He was a great help in us winning those trophies." - Jamie Carragher on Barmby's impact during the 2000-2001 season.
+"If you ever watch that treble video back again, you don't realise until you watch it the impact he had on that season, definitely before Christmas, the number of goals he scored.
+He was a great help in us winning those trophies." - Jamie Carragher on Barmby's impact during the 2000/01 season.

 "He's been very unlucky.
 I brought him here to give us some width, but then he got injured and, by the time he'd got himself back to fitness, the team had moved on.
 I still want us to get out wide more, which is why I was keen to sign Damien Duff last summer.
 But I don't think it's just a case of sticking two wingers on the flanks.
 It's a team thing." - Gerard Houllier.